 Have you noticed that over the years the dial on washing machines has changed?
 What are all these washing machine cycles?
 Long gone are the days of simplicity with your washing machine cycles.
 As technologies advance, the equipment becomes more efficient, better looking and maybe even a little intimidating.
 Don’t fear the dial!
-Home-Tech, southwest Florida’s leader in appliance sales and service, is here to help you “sort out” any laundry and any questions about washing machine cycles you may have.
+Home-Tech, southwest Florida’s leader in appliance sales and Service Agreements, is here to help you “sort out” any laundry and any questions about washing machine cycles you may have.

 You certainly don’t ever want to personally be thought of as bulky.
 But is bulky bad in laundry terms?
 Is bulky the same setting as heavy duty?
 Is bulky the same setting as sheets?
 Your washer dial might have all three of these washing machine cycles – bulky, heavy duty and sheets.
 So how do you choose?